derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 input data (<a href="https://arxiv.org/abs/2006.11239" target="_blank">Ho et al., 2020</a>;
 think of forward process posteriors as reverse diffusion steps).
-Emma uses strict mathematical logic when helping us to choose correct reverse Brownian steps, which I share further down the text._ should we decide : strict math logic or memorization on the Emma's side
+Emma uses strict mathematical logic when helping us to choose correct reverse Brownian steps, which I share further down the text._

 We have now briefly described the ingredients to train a neural network and then predict images from noise.
 We know the form of the forward noising process and can create de-noised training labels from the reverse process, conditioned on input images (<a href="https://arxiv.org/abs/2208.11970" target="_blank">Luo, 2022</a>).
 Concisely, to tackle general reverse process intractability, you train on a tractable reverse process, conditioned on input data, and learn to approximate the distribution of input images.
-The trained network is then applied in a number of steps to revert the diffusion process and create an image from noise: de-noising U-Net is applied step by step unit we arrive at a Swiss-roll image.
+The trained network is then applied in a number of steps to revert the diffusion process and create an image from noise: we reverse step by step until a Swiss-roll image shows up.
 You now have sampled an image from the learnt distribution.

 We have just concluded the introductory section.
 Next we cover [Statistical Foundations]({% post_url 2024-12-31-DDPM-Stat-Founds %}) of diffusion models.